Stewart/Gough

 |

-inverse kinematics calculations using the dynamic model that we derived to
+kinematics calculations using the kinematic model that we derived to solve for

 :